ValeSayfa/MasterThesis/readme.md

 ## Getting Started

-The following instructions will enable you to build a local environment for development and testing purposes.
+The following instructions will enable you to build a local environment for development and running purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites